kenarab/twitterAnalytics/README.md

 # TwitterAnalytics
 Package with tools for making twitter analytics

-# Example for infering age distribution from a names list based on demographical data
+# Example for infering age distribution from a set of demographical data

 library(tibble)
 library(readr)